openghg/openghg_inversions/docs/getting_started.md

 This is assuming you can ssh into blue pebble, and are able to modify files and run commands there (either on the terminal or through VS code or similar).

+(This section is specific to the ACRG group at Bristol, but the parts about running jobs on SLURM could apply elsewhere.)

 <a id="orgc7be83e"></a>